Jomsaruj/refactoring/README.md

 #### Problem

 Since method "readfile" is doing more than one thing, which are check source file status, decrypt the message and read text from file.
-Therefore, "readfile" method is classified as **Long method**(one of the sign for refactoring).
+Therefore, "readfile" method is classified as **Long method**.

 #### Before refactor